nikossik/blink_detection/README.md

 This method uses just the eye aspect ratio as the metric to determine if a person has blinked or not.
 However, due to noise in the video stream, subpar facial landmark detections, or fast changes in viewing angle, this approach could produce false-positive detections, reporting that a blink has taken place when in reality the person had not blinked.

 ### To make the algorithm work well, follow these tips:
+        1. Only for MacOS and Linux
-        1. Try to record videos with good lighting!
+        2. Try to record videos with good lighting!
-        2. Try to keep the distance between the eyes and the camera (not too close and not too far)
+        3. Try to keep the distance between the eyes and the camera (not too close and not too far)